merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 anvi-estimate-metabolism -e external-genomes.txt
 {{ codestop }}

-### Estimation for multiple bins in different metagenomes
+### Estimation for multiple bins

-If you have multiple bins (also known as %(internal-genomes)s) across different collections or even different metagenomes, they can be analyzed with the same command by providing an internal genomes file to %(anvi-estimate-metabolism)s.
+If you have multiple bins (also known as %(internal-genomes)s), they can be analyzed with the same command by providing an internal genomes file to %(anvi-estimate-metabolism)s.
+The bins in this file can be from the same collection, from different collections, or even from different metagenomes.
 To see the required format for the internal genomes file, see %(internal-genomes)s.

 {{ codestart }}
 anvi-estimate-metabolism -i internal-genomes.txt